Samith-X/aged-care-management-system/README.md

 # CareConnect - Aged Care Management System

-This project was developed for ICT30017 Project A - Team 2F.
+This project was developed for **ICT30017 Project A - Team 2F**.

-CareConnect is a React prototype for an aged care management system.
-The main aim of the project is to bring different aged care management functions into one system instead of using separate software for each task.
+CareConnect is a React-based prototype for an aged care management system.
+The system is designed to manage different aged care activities in one place, including residents, staff, services, scheduling, facilities, rooms and inventory.

-## Current Version
+## Project Status

+The React frontend prototype has been completed.

-The current project includes the React frontend prototype and the basic Supabase connection and database setup.
+The project is also connected to the shared **Team 2F Supabase project**, and the basic database structure has been created.

+Most frontend functions still use browser `localStorage` for prototype data.
+The Supabase connection and database foundation are ready for the team to continue with authentication, security and full database integration.

+## Version History

-### Version history
+### v1.0

-- v1.0 - Initial aged care management prototype
+- Initial React prototype
-- v1.1 - Fixed room allocation issues and improved the interface
-- v1.2 - Added Supabase connection and database foundation

-The latest main branch also includes the Supabase database schema and environment setup example.

-## Main Features

-The prototype currently includes:

 - Dashboard
-- Member / resident management
+- Member management
 - Staff management
 - Service management
 - Scheduling
 - Facility management
-- Room reservations
-- Maintenance issues
 - Inventory management

+### v1.1
+- Fixed resident room allocation
+- Room status now changes to Occupied when assigned
+- Previous room becomes Available when a resident changes rooms
+- Improved the interface
+- Changed personal developer name to Team 2F

+### v1.2
+- Added Supabase JavaScript client
+- Connected React to the Team 2F Supabase project
+- Created the Supabase database structure
+- Added environment configuration
+- Tested the React to Supabase connection successfully

+## Main Features

+The prototype includes:

+- Dashboard
+- Member / Resident Management
+- Staff Management
+- Service Management
+- Scheduling
+- Facility Management
+- Room Reservations
+- Maintenance Issues
+- Inventory Management
-- Medication records
+- Medication Records
 - Reports
 - Settings
-- Mock login page
+- Mock Login Page

-## Member Management

-Users can:

-- add and search residents
-- view resident profiles
-- record care plan information
-- record medications
-- add family and emergency contacts
-- assign care team members
-- assign rooms

-Room allocation is connected with Facility Management.
-When a resident is assigned to a room, the prototype updates the room status to Occupied.

-## Staff Management

-The staff section includes:

-- staff profiles
-- role and employment information
-- qualifications
-- credentials
-- availability
-- active/inactive status

-## Service Management

-Services can include:

-- service name and description
-- expected duration
-- activity checklist
-- required staff qualifications
-- required facility
-- active/inactive status

-## Scheduling

-The scheduling section connects members, services and staff.

-The prototype includes:

-- service selection
-- member selection
-- staff selection
-- date and time
-- facility/room information
-- simple conflict checking
-- cancellation

-## Facility Management

-Facility Management includes:

-- room records
-- room availability
-- resident room reservations
-- cancellation of reservations
-- maintenance issues

-## Inventory

-The inventory section includes:

-- inventory items
-- stock quantity
-- minimum stock levels
-- low stock identification
-- stock adjustment
-- medication stock

 ## Technology Used